sonicsmith/cassiopeia/README.md

-# Mineable-404
+# MinedOrbs

-Mineable-404 is the worlds first POW mineable ERC404 token.
+MinedOrbs are the worlds first POW mineable ERC404 tokens.

 Mined using PoW through a SmartContract